 - Stir and turn the heat down to a simmer and let the beans cook for about 45-60 minutes, stirring occasionally and adding the remaining ½ cup of water if the mixture becomes too thick.

-Most often, we make this black bean recipe on a “beans and rice” night.
-I make Instant Pot brown rice and these black beans and then pull out ALL of the taco toppings…
+Most often, we make this our go-to Mexican black beans recipe on a “beans and rice” night.
+I make Instant Pot Brown Rice or Cilantro Lime Rice and these black beans and then pull out ALL the taco toppings…

 - Shredded cheese